Information Incidents

 On this page, we monitor information incidents that have the potential to mislead the public to disrupt democracy itself by analyzing their impact on the Canadian information ecosystem.
 Our updates assess the nature and impacts of incidents, as well as provide valuable insights and lessons learned.

-INFORMATION INCIDENT NOTIFICATION • UPDATED: SEPTEMBER 19 2024 •
+ACTIVE INCIDENT • LAST UPDATED: NOVEMBER 5, 2024 •

 On September 4, the U.S. Department of Justice indicted two Russian nationals for funding Tenet Media, whose owners, Canadian influencer Lauren Chen and her husband Liam Donovan, allegedly accepted nearly $10 million USD from Russian-funded RT to promote Kremlin-approved narratives.